-CHD seems to be the cause of most SCAs in adults.
-CHD also is a major risk factor for angina (chest pain or discomfort) and heart attack, and it contributes to other heart problems.
+Ischemic heart disease seems to be the cause of most SCAs in adults.
+Heart disease also is a major risk factor for angina (chest pain or discomfort) and heart attack, and it contributes to other heart problems.

-Following a heart-healthy lifestyle can help you lower your risk for CHD, SCA, and other heart problems.
+Following a heart-healthy lifestyle can help you lower your risk for heart disease, SCA, and other heart problems.
 A heart-healthy lifestyle includes:

 Signs, Symptoms, and Complications